BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The lock-free approach, on the other hand, ensures at least one thread will make progress.
 The atomic operations are indispensable so that a **true race condition** cannot occur in a lock-free data structure.
-However, there are some related pitfalls with the lock-free data structures such as ABA problem, livelocks and memory issues like dangling pointers.
+However, there are some related pitfalls with the lock-free data structures such as ABA problem, livelocks, CAS loops and memory issues like dangling pointers.

 [Lock-free](https://github.com/BarisAlbayrakIEEE/lock_free.git) repository in my github page contains a number of lock-free designs for the queue and stack data structures.